cansik/duit/DOCUMENTATION.md

 on_new_age(17)
 ```

 Sometimes it can be beneficial to register a new handler and call it upon initialization.
-The `duit.event.Event.Event` class offers the `invoke_latest(T)` method to execute the most recently added event handler.
+The `duit.event.Event.Event` class offers the `duit.event.Event.Event.invoke_latest()` method to execute the most recently added event handler.

 Additionally, it is possible to verify whether an event handler is already registered and remove it if necessary.